muratk3n/thirdwave/en/2019/08/smolin.md

 [Jim Rutt](https://twitter.com/jim_rutt/status/1154701707537989632)

-It seems to me Cop QM people developed "a theory of shadows".
+To me it seems like Cop QM people developed "a theory of shadows".
 What do I mean by that?
 Let's imagine for a moment aliens discover us from afar, and start observing us with a telescope.
 But let's also imagine for a moment all they can see is our shadows, nothing else, they have on concept of 3D people, etc.

 ![](https://muratk3n.github.io/thirdwave/en/2019/08/shadows.jpeg)